Sumit068/Face_Mask_Detection/README.md

 # Face_Mask_Detection
-  openCV capture image and crop it to extract face Keras model perform classification that face wear mask or not
+  openCV capture image and crop it to extract face and Keras model perform classification that face wear mask or not